EthenThinkful/restaurant-reservation-app/README.md

 Searching a Reservation by Phone Number: Upon clicking the search button on the top of the dashboard you will be prompted to a page where you can input a phone number that will retreive and list all reservations associated with that number:

 <img width="1440" alt="Screen Shot 2022-09-15 at 9 54 12 AM" src="https://user-images.githubusercontent.com/104235709/190450661-426a0da3-e1f0-4544-a83d-bd2ddffbcfdd.png">

+## Installation

+1. Run `npm install` under the root folder to install project dependencies.
+1. Run `npm run start` to start your server.
+1. Run `cp ./back-end/.env.sample ./back-end/.env`.
+1. Update the `./back-end/.env` file with the connection URL's to your ElephantSQL database instance.
+1. Run `cp ./front-end/.env.sample ./front-end/.env`.
+1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than http://localhost:5001.

 ## Plans for App Expansion